ad-si/RosettaGit/content/tasks/greatest_common_divisor.md

 ```

 ## Z80 Assembly

-Uses the iterative subtraction implementation of Euclid's algorithm because the Z80 does not implement modulus or division opcodes.
+Uses the iterative subtraction implementation of Euclid's algorithm,
+because the Z80 does not implement modulus or division opcodes.

 ```z80
 ; Inputs: a, b